oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/model-files.md

 #### Sample model file

-Here's an example of a model `.yaml` file that defines a WebLogic Server Administration Server and dynamic cluster.
+Here's an example of a model YAML file that defines a WebLogic Server Administration Server and dynamic cluster.

 ```
 domainInfo: